 Although the extended abstract is limited to 750 words (longer papers will NOT be considered), it should provide sufficient information to allow evaluation of the submission by the programme committee.

-The short abstracts, bios and photos of accepted papers will be used in the online programme and event advertising.
+The short abstracts, bios and photos of accepted papers are being used in the online programme and were used in event advertising.